00ashvar/COMP-390/README.md

 3. **Set up the database**
     - The SQLite database file (e.g., `rideshare.db`) will be created locally automatically on first run.
-    - The code will automatically execute schema creation when launched (`schema.sql`).
+    - The code will automatically execute schema creation when launched with (`schema.sql`).

 4. **Run the program**
     - Locate and run the main entry point: